 My band sampler is 6 inches wide because in my hand a 8 inch hoop feels the most comfortable.
 While on the hoop the actual fabric is about 9-10 inches wide.

 Deciding what width the sampler is important because it is about what feels right in your hand.
 If you are thinking about one of these types of samplers my tip is to choose a width that you can easily experiment on.
-You need to be able to stitch a bit, then move on.
-You don’t want the sampler so wide that it takes an age to cover the area and you are tired of it after a row!
-You want to be able to experiment, enjoy it then try something else, enjoy it and move on again – painlessly!
+You need to be able to stitch a bit, then move on as you don’t want the sampler so wide that it takes an age to cover the area and you are tired of it after a row!
+Give yourself the opportunity to experiment, enjoy it then try something else, enjoy it and move on again – painlessly!

 The sampler marks incidents or moments in history in text.

-Here is another sampler made in the Autumn of 2009.
-It records what was in the news constantly.
+This section of the stitch roll, made in the Autumn of 2009 records what was in the news at the time.
 I listen to the radio as I stitch and it seemed to me that all the conversation was about Peak oil, Climate change and the ongoing global economic crisis.

 I live in Australia so our Autumn is March and in that month there is also St Patricks day and we observed earth hour.

 As readers can see this long band sampler has become more than a record of stitches and techniques but over time has become a contemporary freeform journal sampler as well.